crystal-lang/crystal-book/syntax_and_semantics/c_bindings/fun.md

 end
 ```

-The C name can be put in a string to be able to write a name that is not a valid identifier:
+The C name can be put in quotes to be able to write a name that is not a valid identifier:

 ```crystal
 lib LLVMIntrinsics